 Why study a Germanic, Slavic or East European language?

-GSLL offers instruction in seven Indo-European languages (Bosnian-Croatian-Serbian, Czech, Dutch, German, Ukrainian, Polish, and Russian), one Uralic language (Hungarian), and one Eurasian language (Kazakh).
+GSLL currently offers instruction in six Indo-European languages (Bosnian-Croatian-Serbian, Czech, Dutch, German, Polish, and Russian).
 There are certainly language-specific reasons to want to learn, say, Czech or Polish, but consider first the most immediate reason why Carolina students decide to learn a language taught in GSLL: Our classes are comparatively small and intimate in size.
 We know and care about our students, and students easily establish close and productive relationships with their instructors.
 Students easily build meaningful friendships with other students studying our languages.
 GSLL teaches students core skills rooted in the humanities that are transferable to myriad careers: critical thinking and careful close analysis, research based on persuasive written and oral communication, as well as cross-cultural and cross-historical understanding.

 Perhaps most important is the fact that students who study a GSLL language go on to do amazing things, regardless of whether life after Carolina involves their command of a foreign language: graduate school, professional school, top-notch employment at home and abroad.

 German and Dutch is spoken by roughly 200 million people around the world.